Current Time in Tokyo, Japan

 What time zone is Tokyo in?

 Tokyo, Japan is in the Asia/Tokyo time zone.
-The city uses UTC+9 throughout the year, which makes it one of the most stable major business time zones for recurring meetings and international planning.
+It uses UTC+9 throughout the year, which makes it one of the most stable major business time zones in Asia for recurring meetings and operational planning.

 Does Tokyo observe daylight saving time?

 No, Tokyo, Japan does not observe daylight saving time.
-The clock stays on UTC+9 all year, so there are no seasonal shifts to factor into meeting schedules, flight planning, or payroll cutoffs.
+The clock stays on UTC+9 all year, so there is no seasonal clock change to account for when scheduling calls, flights, or payroll cutoffs.

 What is the time difference between Tokyo and New York?

-What is the best time to call Tokyo from the US or UK?
+What is the best time to call Tokyo from the UK?

 What is the UTC offset for Tokyo?